Don't confuse sales methodology and sales process. And the importance of consistency.

 Don't confuse sales methodology and sales process

-There is a huge amount of improvisation in interactions with prospects.
 Mediocre salespeople improvise.
 The most successful salespeople have a methodology that they follow on a recurring basis.
 They prepare their calls or meetings and rehearse them, and they debrief them afterwards.
 They know what questions to ask and, above all, how to ask them.
-They also prepare for the type of questions their prospects will ask them, etc.
+They also prepare for the type of questions their prospects will ask them, etc. They understand the psychology of buyers and their own psychology.
+They know how to lower the resistance.
+How to quantify the challenges they resolve.
+Or even how to challenge their prospects with thoughtful questions.
+They have a range of tools at their disposal to build a trusted advisor relationship with their prospects and clients.

 Practice makes perfect

-OK, I can hear you saying from here, all you need is a way of asking questions and that's it?
+OK, I can hear you saying from here, all one need is a process and a documented methodology and that's it?
 Mmmm, not quite.

 So once the methodology has been put in place, it is important to adopt an approach that allows this new way of working to gradually become part of the salespeople's DNA.
 This doesn't happen in a day or two.
 Nothing that we have learned and that is important in our lives can be learned in a day or two.
 Only repetition allows us to acquire new habits that we can rely on automatically.
 This is essential in sales because when prospecting or selling, it is not unusual for sales people to be under pressure - when they shouldn't but that's another conversation -.
 Therefore, only reflexes that are well anchored through repetition can allow sales representatives to draw on their ‘best practices’.